AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-A comparison of the lobe dynamics for different jet powers is shown in Fig.~\ref{fig:lobe_dynamics}.
-The left hand panel shows the evolution of the mass-weighted average position of lobe material for the top and bottom lobes in the low (red), fiducial (green) and high (blue) power jet simulations, with averages calculated using the total cell masses over all cells with $f_{\rm J}>f_{\rm J}^{\rm thresh}$ for the relevant jet power.
+An alternative comparison of the lobe dynamics for different jet powers is shown in Fig.~\ref{fig:lobe_dynamics}.
+The plot shows the evolution of the mass-weighted average position of lobe material for the top and bottom lobes in the low (red), fiducial (green) and high (blue) power jet simulations, with averages calculated using the total cell masses over all cells with $f_{\rm J}>f_{\rm J}^{\rm thresh}$ for the relevant jet power.
 Starting at the origin the lines get darker with time up to a maximum value of $100$~Myr, with each segment representing the value from a single snapshot and the segment width being the mass-weighted standard deviation of the $z-y$ positions of cells within the jet lobes.
 All three jet powers show somewhat similar behaviour as the lobe material initially travels almost directly vertically along the trajectory of the jets, with the distance travelled increasing with jet power.
-Once the jet turns off, the top lobe material is pushed to the right by the ram pressure of bulk ICM motions for all jet powers, and while the fiducial and high power jet top lobes continue to rise as they are pushed across, for the low power jet, the mean $z$ position of the top lobe begins to decrease as the lobe is pushed to the right.
-Comparing vertical and horizontal motions, we see that the ICM driven horizontal motion becomes increasingly more important compared to the buoyant motion of the top lobe for lower power jets.
-The effect of the in-falling substructure that impacts the bottom lobe is also evident in this plot; with the average trajectory of the bottom lobe material in the low and fiducial power jets being completely reversed as they move upwards, while in the case of the high power jet its progress appears to stall.
+Once the jet turns off, the top lobe material is displaced to the right by the ram pressure of bulk ICM motions, which is illustrated by the velocity streamlines in the large panels on the right-hand side of Fig.~\ref{fig:lobe_cold_volume_render}.
+For the fiducial and high power jets this displacement accompanies the continued buoyant rise of the top lobes.
+However, for the low power jet, the mean $z$ position of the top lobe begins to decrease.
+Comparing vertical and horizontal motions, we find that the horizontal motion becomes increasingly more important compared to the buoyant motion of the top lobe for lower power jets.
+After $\sim 40-50$~Myr, a shredded cold substructure, directly interacts with the bottom lobe, first compressing and then disrupting it.
+We find that the average trajectory of the bottom lobe material in the low and fiducial power jets is completely reversed, while for the high power jet its progress appears to stall.
+The jet lobe sizes and lifetimes increase with jet power: while the low power jet lobes are completely absent from the $100$~Myr panel, and very little of the fiducial power jet lobes remain (mostly the top lobe), having been completely destroyed by the ICM weather and mixed in with the ambient medium, the top lobe of the high power jet run still appears prominently along with the diffuse remains of the bottom lobe.
+Overall, these two figures illustrate the significant role that the inherent ICM velocity field can have on the trajectories of jet lobes.
+Such displacement of lobes due to ICM bulk motions have been seen in previous works \citep{BourneSijacki17, SijackiEtAl09} and could provide an explanation as to why relic lobes appear along different trajectories without invoking large-angle jet precession \citep[see e.g.][]{BabulEtAl13,DunnEtAl06}.